akka/akka/CONTRIBUTING.md

 1. Fork Akka
 2. Hack and test on your feature (on a branch)
+3. Document it
-3. Submit a PR
+4. Submit a PR
-4. Sign the CLA if necessary
+5. Sign the CLA if necessary
-4. Keep polishing it until received enough LGTM
+6. Keep polishing it until received enough LGTM
-5. Profit!
+7. Profit!

 Note that the Akka sbt project is large, so `sbt` needs to be run with lots of heap (1-2 Gb).
 This can be specified using a command line argument `sbt -mem 2048` or in the environment variable `SBT_OPTS` but then as a regular JVM memory flag, for example `SBT_OPTS=-Xmx2G`, on some platforms you can also edit the global defaults for sbt in `/usr/local/etc/sbtopts`.